Preparing for a Birth Injury Lawsuit: What You Need to Know

 Depending on the facts of your situation, medical doctors may not be the only parties who are responsible for birth injuries.

 Of the parties who could be liable, how do you know who to sue?
-Birth injury claims are complicated, and part of the complexity is determining liability.
-Responsible parties could include:
+Part of the complexity of birth injury cases is determining liability.
+Responsible parties may include:

 - Medical equipment manufacturers